 The following ten issues are critically important in making your decision:

-- Does the agent know aging?
+- Does the agent understand aging issues and needs?

 - Is the company sound?